Neck Lift Surgery

 How long will your results last?

-On average, results from your neck lift surgery should last 5 to 10 years.
+On average, results from your neck lift surgery can last 5 to 10 years.
 The longevity of each patients results can vary greatly based on age, skin health, and lifestyle choices.

 Safety information